OlivierLeBozec/viewts/README.md

 Check file .github/workflows/main.yml to see how to compile

 This project contains viewts and tstool.
-They can be compile separatly. tstool is a "subproject" of viewts.
+They can be compiled separatly. tstool is a "subproject" of viewts.
 Unfortunatly for tstool I had to include googletest code in this project cause download of tag 1.8.1 failed.

 ## How to Contribute